NSHipster/articles/2014-10-28-cmdevicemotion.md

 }
 ```

-Each packet of `CMAccelerometerData` includes an `x`, `y`, and `z` value -- each of these shows the amount of acceleration in Gs (where G is one unit of gravity) for that axis.
+Each packet of `CMAccelerometerData` includes an `x`, `y`, and `z` value—each of these shows the amount of acceleration in Gs (where G is one unit of gravity) for that axis.
 That is, if your device were stationary and straight up in portrait orientation, it would have acceleration `(0, -1, 0)`; laying flat on its back on the table would be `(0, 0, -1)`; and tilted forty-five degrees to the right would be something like `(0.707, -0.707, 0)`.

-We're calculating the rotation by computing the [`arctan2`](http://en.wikipedia.org/wiki/Atan2) of the `x` and `y` components from the accelerometer data, and then using that rotation in a `CGAffineTransform`.
-Our image should stay right-side up no matter how the phone is turned:
+We're calculating the rotation by computing the [`arctan2`](http://en.wikipedia.org/wiki/Atan2) of the `x` and `y` components from the accelerometer data and then using that rotation in a `CGAffineTransform`.
+Our image should stay right-side up no matter how the phone is turned—here it is in a hypothetical app for the *National Air & Space Museum* (my favorite museum as a kid):

 ![Rotation with accelerometer](http://s3-us-west-2.amazonaws.com/natecook/NSHipster/accelerometer.gif)

-The results are not terribly satisfactory -- the image movement is jittery, and moving the device in space affects the accelerometer as much as or even more than rotating.
+The results are not terribly satisfactory—the image movement is jittery, and moving the device in space affects the accelerometer as much as or even more than rotating.
 These issues *could* be mitigated by sampling multiple readings and averaging them together, but instead let's look at what happens when we involve the gyroscope.